 In some cases, social entrepreneurs to launch with the “if you build it, they will come” mentality.
 The idea there is that, because others will inevitably be passionate about the cause your enterprise is focused on supporting, they will find you and support you.
 Unfortunately, that’s simply not how business works.
-To be successful, social enterprises need to start with the same key foundational steps as any other business, including financial modeling, planning for human resources, defining your target audience, and investing in marketing.
+To be successful, social enterprises need to start with the same key foundational steps as any other business, including financial modeling, planning for human resources, defining your target audience, and investing in marketing, specially gworking on their seo strategies the cool thing is that you will find a search eningine optimisation in london as well as in any other part of the world.
 These steps take time and resources, but they will lay the groundwork for a strong launch and sustainable growth.

 A great example of a business that has thrived as a result of its business model is Verb is, started by Suzi Sosa, one of our professors in the Executive Program for Social Impact Strategy.
 Verb is the first global learning and development platform that combines online workplace leadership skill development with social impact.
 Amazingly, Suzi Sosa co-founded Verb in 2013, after winning the Dell Social Innovation Challenge, a seven-year competition at the University of Texas.
 In 2014, they won Ernst & Young’s Social Entrepreneur of the Year Award for their business model.
 In 2015, they won $2.3 million in Series Seed funding, as well as a partnership with the Everglades Foundation to run a $10 million science prize.
 They’ve been growing steadily ever since, in large part as a result of their strong foundational business model.